-Dr. Nabin Sharma is a Senior Lecturer, School of Software, Faculty of Engineering & IT at UTS.
+Dr. Nabin Sharma is a Senior Lecturer in the School of Computer Science, Co-Director of Intelligent Drone Lab, Faculty of Engineering and IT at UTS.
 He graduated with a PhD from the School of ICT, Griffith University, Queensland, Australia.
 His research area focuses on video and image processing, pattern recognition, and machine learning techniques for object detection and recognition.
-He has more than 14 years of experience in research & development and academia.
+He has more than 15 years of experience in research & development and academia.
 He has substantial industry experience in software design and development while working on various projects at IBM India Private Ltd.

-He have published over 45 papers in referred books, conferences and journals.
-His Google Scholar profile reports 941 citations with i10-index of 16 and h-index of 13.
-He secured research grants for projects with funds exceeding AUD$341K, in collaboration with industry and academia.
+He have published over 48 papers in referred books, conferences and journals.
+His Google Scholar profile reports 1154 citations with i10-index of 22 and h-index of 16.
+He secured research grants for projects with funds exceeding AUD$541K, in collaboration with industry and academia.
 He received the runner-up award in ‘The Young IT Professional Award Competition 2006’ organized by the Computer Society of India (CSI), East Zone, and was also nominated for the prestigious ‘Young Scientist Award 2006’, of The Indian Science Congress Association.
 He received the ‘Spirit of GovHack 2015’ award at GovHack 2015, Griffith University Gold Coast Campus.
 Winner of iAward NSW 2018 in the following three major categories for the SharkSpotter project,

 - Research and Development Project of the Year,